 The Noyce Ambassadors Program

-Molloy will host the Northeast Noyce Professional Learning Network from the University of Rochester.
-The network is designed to: Provide opportunities for Noyce participants to connect, collaborate, and share pedagogical approaches, lesson plans, and innovations in STEM teaching and learning; Empower Noyce participants in the Northeast Region to partner in STEM education; Support Noyce Master Teaching Fellow alumni in expanding their sphere of influence to support the retention, persistence, and success of early career STEM teachers through professional learning facilitation and coaching; Provide environments where Northeast Noyce leaders can connect, collaborate, and share knowledge and understanding to support continuous Noyce program improvement; and Encourage and support new proposal development from colleges and universities without experience in Noyce programs and collaborative Track 4 projects.
+On June 3rd and 4th, Molloy hosted the 2025 Northeast Noyce Professional Learning Network with the University of Rochester.
+The network is designed to: Provide opportunities for Noyce participants to connect, collaborate, and share pedagogical approaches, lesson plans, and innovations in STEM teaching and learning; Empower Noyce participants in the Northeast Region to partner in STEM education; Support Noyce Master Teaching Fellow alums in expanding their sphere of influence to support the retention, persistence, and success of early career STEM teachers through professional learning facilitation and coaching; Provide environments where Northeast Noyce leaders can connect, collaborate, and share knowledge and understanding to support continuous Noyce program improvement; and Encourage and support new proposal development from colleges and universities without experience in Noyce programs and collaborative Track 4 projects.

 The Robert Noyce Teacher Scholarship Program may be the answer.